-- 5. Time requested for an extension of the deadline.
+5. Time requested for an extension of the deadline.
 Ukraine is requesting a 5 year extension of its deadline under Article 5 of the Ottawa convention (i.e. until 1 December 2021) provided completion of hostilities, restoration of the constitutional order and gaining the full control over the occupied territories, including over the state border between Ukraine and the Russian Federation.
-It is suggested on the basis of the analysis of current and potential challenges, including the extent of the problems, human, material and financial resources expected and availability of survey and demining capacities. - 6.
-Humanitarian, social, economic and environmental implications of the proposed extension.
-Completion of destruction of APM will: - decrease the number of casualties among the civil population and allow for the unimpeded delivery of humanitarian cargos, in particular, to persons, who reside near the contact line and on the temporary occupied parts in Donetsk and Luhansk regions; - improvement of the civil population's access to essential goods and services, agricultural lands, infrastructural objects, forests, rivers, recreational facilities, that will have a positive impact on the internal migration of the population; - restoring access to agricultural lands, which was one of the basic income sources for the civil population before the hostilities (crops growing and lease of agricultural lands); - growth of economic indicators, in particular, increase in agricultural production (cereals, seeds, industrial crops, vegetables, fruit and berry crops, leguminous plants etc.) and livestock (cattle and poultry); - unimpeded access of workers to businesses, institutions and organizations, to communications and other objects of special importance and environmental security; - decrease of fires in forests, steppes, nature reserves and on arable lands;
+It is suggested on the basis of the analysis of current and potential challenges, including the extend of the problems, human, materiel and financial resources expected and availability of survey and demining capacities.

+6. Humanitarian, social, economic and environmental implications of the proposed extension.
+Fulfilment of the set of tasks aimed at complete destruction of the APM will promote:

+- essential decreasing of casualties among the civil population and unimpeded delivery of humanitarian cargos, in particular, to persons, who reside near the contact line and on the temporary occupied parts in Donetsk and Luhansk regions;

+- improvement of the civil population's access to essential goods and services, agricultural lands, infrastructural objects, forests, rivers, recreational facilities, that will have positive impact on the internal migration of population;

+- restoration of access to agricultural lands, which were one of the basic income sources for the civil population before the hostilities (crops growing and lease of agricultural lands);

+- growth of economic indicators, in particular, increase in agricultural production (cereals, seeds, industrial crops, vegetables, fruit and berry crops, leguminous plants etc.) and livestock (cattle and poultry);

+- unimpeded access of workers to enterprises, institutions and organizations, to communications and other objects of special importance and environmental security;

+- decrease of fires in forests, steppes, nature reserves and on arable lands;

-- clearance of soils and waters, polluted as a result of the explosion of shells, explosives and mines, including from strontium, titanium, vanadium and cadmium; - decrease of man-made damage on the environment and risks of emergencies in connection with mines and explosive objects.
+- clearance of soils and waters, polluted as a result of explosions of shells, explosives and mines, including from strontium, titanium, vanadium and cadmium;

+- decrease of man-made load on the environment and risks of emergencies in connection with mines and explosive objects.